sadisteffl/Sadi-Steffl-Sample-Portfolio/1. Developer Documentation/Application/Secure Coding Standard.md

 # Secure Coding Standard for Developers

-As engineers at Poolside, they are first line of defense for their security.
-Writing secure code is not a separate task—it is a fundamental part of writing high-quality code.
+As engineers at Wiz, they are first line of defense for their security.
+Writing secure code is not a separate task - it is a fundamental part of writing high-quality code.

 This document provides the essential security standards that all developers are expected to follow.
 Adhering to these guidelines helps us: